 He is a Rotten Tomatoes-approved critic, accredited by the Cannes Film Festival and Toronto International Film Festival, is a member of the International Cinephile Society (ICS), GALECA (The Society of LGBTQ Entertainment Critics), the International Press Academy and is the founder/owner of AwardsWatch.
 You can follow him on Twitter at @awards_watch.
 He can be reached at email@example.com.

 Rubin is the Executive Editor of AwardsWatch.
-He is also the founder and publisher of Cinemalogue, a partner publication in the coverage of the international film festival circuit.
+He is also the Founder, Executive Editor and Principal Critic of Cinemalogue—a partner in international film festival coverage.

-Mr. Safaya is also an annual speaker in the International Film Series at Richland College’s Multicultural Center.
-Follow him on Twitter at @rubinsafaya.
+Rubin is also an annual speaker in the International Film Series at Richland College’s Multicultural Center.

 Mina is a foreign correspondent for AwardsWatch and the co-founder of The Syndicate, an online news agency that offers original content services to several film brands including Empire Magazine’s Middle East edition and the Dubai Film Festival.
 Takla has attended, covered and written from over 10 film festivals online including the Dubai International Film Festival, Abu Dhabi Film Festival, Cannes, Venice and Annecy Film Festivals.